PremiumRush/Ascension-1.21.1/README.md

 - Sphinx
 - +More?

-### Underworld Dimension:
+### Forgotton Lands Dimension:
 General:
-- Vast Dimension "above" the Nether
+- Vast and Dry Dimension
-- Less Lava and allows Water
+- Occasional Lava Lakes
 - Mostly foggy dimension
+- Perhaps "pathways" through the dimension as carvers?

 Items:
 - Enchanted Book for a "Soul Speed" like block in the new Dimension